jajvirta/jajvirta/TDD-sleep.md

 first major complication in the system.
 If you observe the samples during the whole awake time, you'll notice that it typically follows a recurring pattern.

+## Honing into the circadian cycle

 After a normal night of sleep, the alertness right after waking up is not very consistent.
 Especially if the person is woken by an alarm clock.
-But since our testing framework comes with a lot of handy preprocessors, we can make sure that if we wake up in the right sleep phase, we should feel pretty ok:
+If we had a more comprehensive API and testing framework we could write a check for the early morning too:

     @Test
     @RunAfterWakingUp